KuduComp/CipherToolkit/README.md

 #### Available ciphers

 Abstract class containing common functions, functions encode and decode should be implemented.
-Dummy cipher - no encoding or decoding
+It also contains all the functions for substitution, transposition, fractionation, formatting and cleaning message, generating keys and some other stuff.
+You can use these to build your own unique cipher.

 ###### Simple substitution ciphers, replace 1 by 1
 - Generic version using an alphabet